Vitola (actress)

-Fannie Kauffman (April 11, 1924 – February 21, 2009), who was often known by the stage name Vitola, was a Canadian-Mexican actress and comedian who primarily worked in Mexico.

-She mainly known for her work in comedy films in the 1950s and 1960s, frequently appearing alongside Germán Valdés (Tin-Tan).
+Fannie Kauffman (April 11, 1924 – February 21, 2009), often known by her stage name Vitola, was a Canadian-born Mexican actress and comedian.
+She mainly known for her work in comedy films in the 1950s and 1960s, frequently appearing alongside Germán Valdés «Tin-Tan».

-Biography

 Early life

-Kauffman was born on April 11, 1924, in Toronto, Ontario, Canada.
+Kauffman was born on April 11, 1924, in Toronto, Ontario, Canada, to parents of Romanian-Jewish descent.
 She moved with her parents to Cuba and was raised in Havana, where she resided until she was 22 years old.
 She began her entertainment career in Cuba as a child singer at the age of 8, when she thought of becoming an opera singer.

 Kauffman's parents entered her in a radio contest when she was eleven and a half years old.
 The contest was looking for a girl to appear on the daily children's radio show, La Escuelita.
 Kauffman won the contest and began appearing on the radio with the Cuban comic team, Agapito y Timoteo.
 Kauffman earned her lifelong nickname, Vitola, while working in Cuban radio.
 Her nickname is based on the vitola of Cuban cigars.